manytask/.github/README.md

 Also, [organization profile README.md](./profile/README.md) is available.

+## Reusable Workflows

-`workflows` directory contains GitHub Actions workflows that can be **re-used** in multiple repositories.
+`.github/workflows` directory contains GitHub Actions workflows that can be **re-used** in multiple repositories.
-The following workflows are available:
+The following reusable workflows are available:
-- `pr-title.yml` - checks pull request title for compliance with [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+- `reusable-validate-pr.yml` - checks pull request title for compliance with [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format and PR labels.
+- `reusable-update-changelog-version.yml` - updates `CHANGELOG.md` and `VERSION` files on release (move exising tag).

 This folder contains only `on: workflow_call:` jobs, so nothing will be executed automatically.
 To use a workflow from this folder, you need to call it from another workflow in your repository.